aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 * How will the IFA GoodRead Team do it now?
     - They built a GRC program with a centralized service
-    - Staff use web application or APIs
+    - Staff use near real-time web application or APIs
-    - Little reliance on Microsoft Word or PDF documents
+    - Decrease reliance on static Microsoft Word or PDF documents
 * What does the IFA CISO office expect to happen now?
-    - GRC service has structured data for efficient analysis
+    - GRC has structured data for efficient analysis
-    - Most quality checking is done by GRC
+    - Most of the tedious quality checking is done by GRC
     - GRC indicates status or progress on the system lifecyle

 ---